Frequently Asked Questions

 I disagree with my assessment.
 What should I do?

 If you believe that your assessment is incorrect, you should first contact MPAC to discuss your assessment or verify details about your property.
 If you still have concerns, you may ask MPAC for a formal reconsideration of your assessment.
 There are no fees for a Request for Reconsideration (RFR).
-The request must be filed by March 31st for the current taxation year or 90 days after receiving a supplementary or omitted assessment notice.
+The request must be filed within 90 days of receiving your assessment notice from MPAC.
 You can obtain an RFR application on the forms section of the MPAC website or by calling MPAC's toll free number, 1-866-296-MPAC(6722).

 Filing an RFR is a mandatory first step for residential property owners.
 MPAC must respond by September 30th of the year or within 180 days for supplementary and omitted assessment appeals.
 If you disagree with MPAC's decision, you may file an appeal with the Assessment Review Board (ARB).
 For more information on appeals, see our Appeals section.